pygame/pygame/docs/reST/tut/PygameIntro.rst

 frames on the screen.
 Without it, the user would see the half completed parts of the screen as they are being created.

-That concludes this short introduction to Pygame.
+That concludes this short introduction to pygame.
 Pygame also has modules to do things like input handling for the keyboard, mouse, and joystick.
 It can mix audio and decode streaming music.
 With the *Surfaces* you can draw simple shapes, rotate, scale, the picture.
 Even manipulate the pixels of an image in realtime as numpy arrays.
 Pygame also has the ability to act as a cross platform display layer for PyOpenGL.
-Most of the Pygame modules are written in C, few are actually done in Python.
+Most of the pygame modules are written in C, few are actually done in Python.

-The Pygame website has full reference documentation for every Pygame function and tutorials for all ranges of users.
-The Pygame source comes with many examples of things like monkey punching and UFO shooting.
+The pygame website has full reference documentation for every pygame function and tutorials for all ranges of users.
+The pygame source comes with many examples of things like monkey punching and UFO shooting.